babalone/json-mapping/README.md

 ```
 Where the result of someFunction(2) should be placed there and not a text containing the function name.

+## Idea
+You start a mapping first with source-JSON as parameter.
+This source-JSON can be of any format (a String containing JSONM; a Jackson JSON;

 ## TODO
 - First some research has to be done on if this was already implemented.
 - is the existing solution sufficient?